centau/vide/docs/tut/crash-course/15-concepts.md

 Notes:

-- Since `count` is a source, not an effect, it can exist outside of a root reactive scope.
+- Since `count` is a source, not an effect, it can exist outside of scopes.
 - An update to `count` will cause `text` to rerun, which then causes `effect` to rerun.
-- When the root reactive scope is destroyed, `text` and `effect` will be destroyed alongside it, since they are owned by it. `count` will be untouched and future updates to `count` will have no effect.
+- When the root scope is destroyed, `text` and `effect` will be destroyed alongside it, since they are owned by it. `count` will be untouched and future updates to `count` will have no effect.